thco227/PortableWashingMachine_BAE305-Project/README.md

 if (digitalRead(OnOffPin)==LOW) fill();
 ```
 A function for the beep at the end of the cycle was also created, which included the tone command so the pin, frequency, and duration could be selected.
-This function was not put within an if statement on the conditon of the switch, so the user would know if their cycle had ended had they decided to end it midway.
+This function was not put within an if statement on the condition of the switch, so the user would know if their cycle had ended had they decided to end it midway.

 ```c
 void StopBeep() {